 *prices excl.
 VAT

 Points are scored from 35 for a win to 1 for 20th using the following system in races one and two each weekend:

 In the reverse grid race three, points are scored from 20 for a win to 1 for 15th using the following system:

 In addition to these, points are also awarded in race three for positions gained during the race.
-So for example, if a driver started eighth and finished first, they would gain a total of 27 points.
+So for example, if a driver started eighth and finished first, they would gain seven points, making for a total of 27 points.

 Drivers competing in GB4 will be racing for a £50,000 prize towards their next single-seater campaign the following season.

-MSV has also announced a £20,000 shoot-out prize for the BRSCC's National Formula Ford Championship.
+MSV also has a £20,000 shoot-out prize for the BRSCC's National Formula Ford Championship.
 The prize will go to one of the top-three teenage Avon Tyres National Formula Ford drivers in the championship's final standings.
-The successful trio will be invited to take part in a three-way GB4 shoot-out, with the winner scooping £20,000 towards a 2023 campaign in the new single-seater series.
+The successful trio will be invited to take part in a three-way GB4 shoot-out, with the winner scooping £20,000 towards a campaign in GB4 the following season.